Heat From Air

 What is an exhaust air heat pump?

-An exhaust air heat pump boosts the heat the mechanical ventilation heat recovery (MVHR) unit extracts from the warm, stale air, so that rather than simply saving energy, the ducting system can be used to heat the building using warm air.
-This removes the need to install a wet central heating system using radiators or underfloor heating, which can save a lot of money.
+An exhaust air heat pump amplifies the heat extracted by the mechanical ventilation heat recovery (MVHR) unit from the warm, stale air.
+Instead of just saving energy, the ducting system can also be used to heat the building with the warm air.
+This removes the need to install a wet central heating system using radiators or underfloor heating.
+This can save you a lot of money.

 Why an exhaust air heat pump might be suitable for you and your home.

-• The smallest air-to-water heat pumps are typically rated at 5kW, which may be too large for very low energy buildings.
+– Manufacturers typically rate the smallest air-to-water heat pumps at 5kW, which may be too large for very low-energy buildings.
 EAHPs can deal with smaller heating requirements for very low energy buildings without the problems associated with oversized heat pumps.

 What is a mechanical ventilation system?

-It’s important for your health that stale air is continuously removed from your home and replaced with fresh air.
-Most homes rely on this happening naturally, with air changing through ventilation grills and airbricks, or even just the gaps between wall, floor and roof construction.
+It’s important for your health that you continuously remove stale air from your home and replace it with fresh air.
+Most homes rely on this happening naturally.
+Either with air changing through ventilation grills and airbricks, or even just the gaps between wall, floor and roof construction.

-Passivhauses, and other highly thermally efficient (low energy) new builds, are built airtight to prevent heat escaping from the building.
-These homes can’t rely on natural ventilation, so typically a mechanical ventilation heat recovery system (MVHR) is installed.
+Builders construct Passivhauses and other highly thermally efficient (low energy) new builds airtight to prevent heat from escaping.
+These homes can’t rely on natural ventilation, so they typically install a mechanical ventilation heat recovery system (MVHR).
 The MVHR unit sucks cool, fresh air into the building and blows out the warm, stale air.

 To minimise heat loss from blowing out the warm air, the MVHR extracts heat from the stale air and uses it to heat the incoming fresh, cool air.
-The MVHR is used to ensure the building is well ventilated throughout by circulating air around a system of ducts and grills in each room, with the ducts usually hidden in the ceiling voids (the space between the ceiling and roof).
+The MVHR circulates air around a system of ducts and grills in each room to ensure the building is well ventilated throughout, with the ducts usually hidden in the ceiling voids (the space between the ceiling and roof).

 Things to consider before installing an exhaust air heat pump in a new house.